-KCET's 'Socal Connected' Wins Peabody Award | KCET
+KCET's 'SoCal Connected' Wins Peabody Award | KCET

-KCET's 'Socal Connected' Wins Peabody Award
+KCET's 'SoCal Connected' Wins Peabody Award

 The 69th Annual Peabody Awards, which honored work produced and broadcast in 2009, cited SoCal Connected's reports as "lively, eye-opening coverage" that includes "a revelation that there are now more legal medical-marijuana dispensaries in [Los Angeles] than Starbucks franchises."
 (That was in October 2009.
-In a follow-up report five months later, SoCal Connected reported there are now more medical marijuana dispensaries in the city than Starbucks, McDonald's and 7-11 franchises combined).
+In follow-up report five months later, SoCal Connected reported there are now more medical marijuana dispensaries in the city than Starbucks, McDonald's and 7-11 franchises combined).
 The award committee also singled out SoCal Connected for its "rare look" at "an elite police team of pot-farm eradicators."

 "Up in Smoke" is reported by Correspondent Judy Muller, produced by Karen Foshay and edited by Alberto Arce.
 "Cannabis Cowboys" is reported by Correspondent John Larson, produced by Rick Wilkinson and edited by Michael Bloecher.
 Associate producer is Alexandria Gales.
 Also winning are SoCal Connected's Executive Producer Bret Marcus and Senior Producer Justine Schmidt.

 Of Inventing LA: The Chandlers and Their Times, the award committee praised filmmaker Peter Jones for his work on "digging into the lives and machinations of the first family of Los Angeles newspapers...and [finding] drama enough for several feature films."
 Inventing LA: The Chandlers and Their Times is written, directed and produced by Peter Jones.